Therapy and Counselling in the East Riding of Yorkshire

 My training and membership are with the United Kingdom Council for Psychotherapy (UKCP).
 UKCP are the leading organisation for psychotherapists in the UK.
 I adhere to their code of ethics and undergo their high standards of training and practice.

-I hold full liability insurance and attend regular clinical supervision to ensure that I am equipped to support my clients in the most ethical and meaningful ways.
+I hold full professional liability insurance and attend regular clinical supervision to ensure that I am equipped to support my clients in the most ethical and meaningful ways.

 Sessions and Fees

 Sessions are 60 minutes long and cost £40.
 This rate reflects my trainee status and will be reviewed from time to time.
-(A limited number of concessionary rate sessions are available - please contact me for more information).

 Fees are payable by cash or bank transfer.